anyscale/madewithml.github.io/docs/index.md

                                     </div>
                                 </div>
                             </div>
-                            <p class="card-subtitle mb-0">"Ideal place for grad students and software engineers to learn about practical ML.
+                            <p class="card-subtitle">"Ideal place for grad students and software engineers to learn about practical ML.
 Couldn't have a better resource collection than this!"</p>
                         </div>
                     </div>
                 </div>